Tourism is an important driver of the Queensland economy, creating jobs, attracting investment and sustaining communities.

 Attracting Tourism Fund (ATF)

-The ATF is being managed and delivered jointly by the Department of Innovation, Tourism Industry Development and the Commonwealth Games and Tourism and Events Queensland.
+The ATF is being managed and delivered jointly by the Department of Tourism, Innovation and Sport (DTIS), and Tourism and Events Queensland.

-Find out more about the ATF, eligibility and how to apply here.
+Find out more about the ATF, eligibility and how to apply.

 For any enquiries, please contact ATF@dtis.qld.gov.au